Did Emily Dickinson Want her Poems Published?

-To some extent there is no certain answer to this.
-On the one hand Emily Dickinson never made great efforts to have them published.
-But also even in her literary friends did not encourage her much to publish her poems.
+To some extent, there is no certain answer to this.
+On the one hand, Emily Dickinson never made great efforts to have them published.
+But also, even her literary friends did not encourage her to publish her poems.
 It is worth remembering that her poetry was quite advanced and unique.
 It did not fit in with the medium and style of the day.
-After her death for instance her family felt obliged to alter some of her punctuation style in the hope this would make it more accessible.
+After her death, she requested her poems to be destroyed.
+But, this request was ignored.
+Her family and publishers did feel obliged to alter some of her punctuation style in the hope this would make it more accessible.

-Her poem "Success is counted Sweetest suggests" the lack of fame is a desirable thing.
+Her poem “Success is counted Sweetest” suggests that lack of fame was a desirable thing.

 Success is counted sweetest